bitnami/charts/bitnami/superset/README.md

 ## Upgrading

+### To 3.0.0

+This major updates the Redis&reg; subchart to its newest major, 21.0.0, which updates Redis&reg; from 7.4 to 8.0.
+[Here](https://redis.io/docs/latest/operate/oss_and_stack/install/upgrade/cluster/) you can find more information about the changes introduced in that version.
+No major issues are expected during the upgrade.

 ### To 2.0.0

 This version replaces the value `flower.auth.usePasswordFiles` with the new value `usePasswordFiles`.
 When using `usePasswordFiles=true`, , all credentials will be mounted as files instead of using an environment variable.